-The machine M works as follows.
-Fix a machine computing f in the usual sense.
+Informally speaking, the machine M reads the next bit only if it can be done safely, i.e., when it is known that f is not defined on a currently known part of the input because f is defined on its proper extension.
+More precisely, fix a machine computing f in the usual sense.
 We simulate in parallel its computations on all possible inputs.
 Sometimes we will interrupt the simulation and scan a new symbol from the input tape.
-More specifically, when a new pair $\langle x, y \rangle$ with f(x) = y appears, we compare x with the already scanned part r of the input tape.
-If r is not a prefix of x then we do nothing and wait until the next pair $\langle x, y \rangle$ appears.
+More specifically, when a new pair $\langle x,y\rangle$ with f(x)=y appears, we compare x with the already scanned part r of the input tape.
+If r is not a prefix of x, then we do nothing and wait until the next pair $\langle x,y\rangle$ appears.
 If r coincides with x, we output y and halt.
 Otherwise r is a proper prefix of x.
-In this case we read the input tape until we find the first bit where x differs from the contents of the input tape or we find out that the input tape starts with x.
+In this case we read the input tape until we find the first bit where x differs from the contents of the input tape, or we find out that the input tape starts with x.
 In the latter case we output y and halt.
-In the former case we return to the simulation process and continue it until the next pair $\langle x, y \rangle$ appears.
+In the former case we return to the simulation process and continue it until the next pair $\langle x,y\rangle$ appears.

 How does M start its work?
 Initially the scanned part of the input tape is empty.
-Once the first pair $\langle x, y \rangle$ appears, we look whether x is empty or not.
-If xis empty, we print y and halt.
-Otherwise we scan the input tape until we read xor find the first bit where x differs from the contents of the input tape (finding out that x is not a prefix of the input).
+Once the first pair $\langle x,y\rangle$ appears, we look at whether x is empty or not.
+If x is empty, we print y and halt.
+Otherwise we scan the input tape until we read x or find the first bit where x differs from the contents of the input tape (finding out that x is not a prefix of the input).
 In the first case we print y and halt.
-In the second case we wait for the next pair $\langle x, y \rangle$.
+In the second case we wait for the next pair $\langle x,y\rangle$.

-Formally speaking, we maintain the following invariant relation: after processing each pair, if r is the scanned part of the input tape, then either
+Formally speaking, we maintain the following invariant relation: after processing each pair, if r is the scanned part of the input tape, then either:

-(1) f(r) is defined and the machine halts with the output f(r), or

-(2) r is not a prefix of x for all pairs $\langle x, y \rangle$ appeared so far, but every proper prefix r' of r is a proper prefix of one of such x's.
+- (1) f(r) is defined and the machine halts with the output f(r); or - (2) r is not a prefix of x for all pairs $\langle x, y \rangle$ that have appeared so far, but every proper prefix r' of r is a proper prefix of one of such x's.